olebole/irafdoc/doc/imfilter.fmode.rst

   <!-- BeginSection: 'REFERENCES' -->
   <p>
   A description of the fast median algorithm used here can be found in
-  <tt>"Topics in Applied Physics: Two-Dimensional Digital Signal Processing II:
+  <span style="font-family: monospace;">"Topics in Applied Physics: Two-Dimensional Digital Signal Processing II:
-  Transforms and Median Filters"</tt>, Volume 43, 1981, Springer-Verlag, edited by T.S.
+  Transforms and Median Filters"</span>, Volume 43, 1981, Springer-Verlag, edited by T.S.
 Huang, page 209.
   </p>
   <p>
   A derivation of the expression for the mode used here can be found in
-  <tt>"Statistics in Theory and Practice"</tt>, Robert Lupton, 1993, Princeton
+  <span style="font-family: monospace;">"Statistics in Theory and Practice"</span>, Robert Lupton, 1993, Princeton
   University Press, problem 2.
   </p>
   <!-- EndSection:   'REFERENCES' -->